mkuthan/tdd-for-de-talk/slides.md

 </v-click>

 <!--
-1) non-trivial business logic can be re-used in batch and streaming
+* non-trivial business logic can be re-used in batch and streaming
 * batch tested on Spark runner, streaming tested on Flink runner
-   * Dataflow - expensive but gooood, Direct - for local testing
+* Dataflow - expensive but gooood
+* Direct - for local testing
-2) Java - mature, Python - more focused on ML, Go - catching up, SQL - so/so
+* Java - mature, Python - more focused on ML, Go - catching up, SQL - so/so

-3) fluent, functional like API
+* fluent, functional like API
-4) no boilerplate
+* no boilerplate
-5) type-safety
+* type-safety
 -->

 ---